WKnak/fail2ban-netstat-synrecv-flood/README.md

 [processed in 0.02 sec]
 ```

-💡 Then adjust the bash script `generate_netstat_synrecv_flood_log.sh` to use the alternative command line to include the datetime
+💡 Then adjust the bash script `generate_netstat_synrecv_flood_log.sh compatibility` to run with the `compatibility` command line argument to include the datetime

 4.3.
 Advanced filtering